FIELD TRIPS PART TWO

 Scroll down on the EPA page to access the Floristic Quality Assessment Index (FQAI) materials.
 This include the following:

 The original FQAI REPORT published in 2004, also available as a direct download HERE (link).

 An excel SPREADSHEET published in 2004 using older species names that may in fact be consistent with our older field guides, also available HERE (link).

 An html version of 2014 update of the spreadsheet available HERE (link).

 Hats off to everybody for picking a great site for your botanical surveys!
-For this assignment, let’s start a new page devoted to the botanical survey called “Plants of ___” (fill in the blank).
+(See the entry just below for details about this project overall.)
+For this web assignment, let’s start a new page devoted to the botanical survey called “Plants of ___” (fill in the blank).
 Add the following content:

 - A paragraph describing the site.

 - A map showing the location of the site.